janodetzel/WatchListApp_MobileApplications_WWI19B2/README.md

 ## Why

-You now can add your movies to MovieLibrary and forget about them.
+You now can add your movies to WatchList App and forget about them.
-But better not forget your name.
+But better not forget your name to log in.

 ---